bilsiq/comp723-text-mining/report.md

 ##### Neural Networks

-The specific type of neural network well be using is from the `sklearn` library call `MLP` which is short for Multi-layer Perceptron.
-Has a minimum of three layers, which uses a supervised approach to classify (Nicholson).
+The specific type of neural network well be using is from the `sklearn` library called `MLP` which is short for Multi-layer Perceptron.
+Has a minimum of three layers, which also uses a supervised approach to classify (Nicholson).

 #### Feature selection